On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 For the implication (ii) $\Rightarrow$ (iii), suppose that $g_1 n_0 g_2\in J$ for some $n_0\in N$.
 Then the condition $g_1 n g_2 \in J$ is equivalent to $g_2^{-1} n^{-1}_0 n g_2 \in J$.
 Therefore

 The implication (iii) $\Rightarrow$ (ii) follows by taking $g_1=g$ and $g_2=g^{-1}$. \end{proof}

-\begin{lemma} The following assertions on the smooth irreducible representation $\pi$ are equivalent: there is a non-zero $(J,\chi)$-invariant vector; it is a quotient of $\cind^{G(F)}_J \chi$.
-If one of these conditions holds and the $N$-Jacquet module of $\cind_J^{G(F)} \chi$ vanishes, then $\pi_N=0$. \end{lemma} \begin{proof} The equivalence of $\Hom_J(\chi,\pi)\neq 0$ and $\Hom(\cind^{G(F)}_J \chi, \pi)\neq 0$ is a form of Frobenius reciprocity~\cite[Thm.~3.2.4]{Cas}.
+\begin{lemma} The following properties of a smooth irreducible representation $(\pi,V)$ of $G(F)$ are equivalent: \begin{enumerate}[(i)] \item it has a non-zero $(J,\chi)$-invariant vector; \item it is a quotient of $\cind^{G(F)}_J \chi$. \end{enumerate} If one of these conditions holds and the Jacquet module of $N$-coinvariants of $\cind_J^{G(F)} \chi$ vanishes, then the Jacquet module of $N$-coinvariants of $\pi$ also vanishes: $V_N=0$. \end{lemma} \begin{proof} The equivalence of $\Hom_J(\chi,\pi) = 0$ and $\Hom(\cind^{G(F)}_J \chi, \pi) = 0$ is a form of Frobenius reciprocity~\cite[Thm.3.2.4]{Cas}.
 The second assertion is consequence of the exactness of the Jacquet functor. \end{proof}

-An admissible representation $\pi$ is supercuspidal if $\pi_N=0$ for every proper parabolic subgroup $P=MN$.
-It is equivalent~\cite[Thm.~5.3.1]{Cas} that all the matrix coefficients have compact support mod center.
+Recall that an admissible representation $(\pi,V)$ is \emph{supercuspidal} if $V_N=0$ for every proper parabolic subgroup $P=MN$ of $G(F)$.
+It is equivalent~\cite[Thm.5.3.1]{Cas} to that all the matrix coefficients of $(\pi,V)$ have compact support mod center.
 If $(\pi,V)$ is irreducible, then it is sufficient to verify that one nonzero matrix coefficient has compact support mod center.
-We deduce from Lemma~\ref{l:vanishing-Jacquet} and Lemma~\ref{l:Frob-reciprocity} the following which will be used often. \begin{corollary} Suppose that the restriction of $\chi$ to $N\cap J$ is non-trivial for every proper parabolic subgroup $P=MN$, or equivalently that $\cind_J^{G(F)} \chi$ has vanishing Jacquet modules.
-Then every smooth irreducible representation with a non-zero $(J,\chi)$-invariant vector is supercuspidal, and the function $f_\chi$ is a cuspidal function. \end{corollary}
+We deduce from Lemma~\ref{l:vanishing-Jacquet} and Lemma~\ref{l:Frob-reciprocity} the following which will be used often.

+\begin{corollary} Let $\chi$ be a character of an open-compact subgroup $J$ of $G(F)$.
+The following four properties are equivalent: \begin{enumerate}[(i)] \item $\cind_J^{G(F)} \chi$ has vanishing Jacquet module of $N$-coinvariants for every proper parabolic subgroup $P=MN$; \item the restriction of $\chi$ to $N\cap J$ is non-trivial for every proper parabolic subgroup $P=MN$ of $G(F)$; \item $f_\chi$ is a cuspidal function on $G(F)$; \item every irreducible smooth representation of $G(F)$ with a non-zero $(J,\chi)$-invariant vector is supercuspidal. \end{enumerate} \end{corollary}